 When you have insulin resistance, some minute hormonal interactions become magnified.
 With insulin resistance, the combination of fat and carbohydrates (especially saturated fat and carbs) becomes more of an issue for increased fat storage.

-Again, this isn’t a huge issue for every woman, but if you have hormone trouble, things like this can tip the scales further out of balance, and your health and metabolism may fare better if you’re mindful here.
+Again, this isn’t a huge issue for every woman, but if you have hormone trouble, things like this can tip the scales further out of balance.
+Your health and metabolism may fare better if you’re mindful here.

-Remember this: it may not be just one thing, like POPS or non-grass-fed beef getting in the way of you feeling better or making more progress.
-If you add this to several other metabolic stressors (i.e. Hashimoto’s, a food intolerance, or adrenal issues), together they can easily add up to more metabolic stress and make it harder to maintain your health and your physique.
+Remember this: It may not be just one thing, like POPS or non-grass-fed beef, getting in the way of you feeling better or making more progress.
+If you add this to several other metabolic stressors (i.e., Hashimoto’s, food intolerance, or adrenal issues), together they can easily add up to more metabolic stress and make it harder to maintain your health and your physique.

 If you have a hormonal issue like PCOS or Hashimoto’s, or are going through menopause, general advice falls very short for you, largely because of these complex hormonal, nutritional, and environmental interactions.

-Dogmatically taking a stand on issues like this as “good” or “bad,” hope or hype, black or white, will only keep you from feeling and looking your best.
+Dogmatically taking a stand on issues like this as "good" or "bad," hope or hype, or black or white will only keep you from feeling and looking your best.
 Sadly, this is something I see all over fitness and health blogs.
-The truth is that things like this (or say, gluten for example), may be no biggie for most people, but they are a very big problem for some (beyond those with Celiac).
-Or, it may be a “minor” issue, but if you also have four other “minor” issues, they’re compounding and create a much bigger challenge.
+The truth is that things like this (or say gluten, for example) may be no biggie for most people, but they are a very big problem for some (beyond those with Celiac).
+It may only be a “minor” issue, but if you also have four other “minor” issues, they compound and create a much bigger challenge.

 One potential nutritional variable can really hinder health and weight loss success is inflammation from food sensitivities.